mthomps4/next-now-test/README.md

 ## What’s this for?!

-This repo is a working example of Now/Next at scale.
-Using GitLab (soon GitHub Actions) see how to configure Now/Next to create your teams workflow with the following environments:
+This repo is a working example of Now/Next with multiple environments.
+Using CI/CD see how to configure Now/Next to create your teams workflow with the following environments:

 - Local Development
 - Local Testing